jieun54/lse-my472.github.io/week01/02-intro-to-R.md

 ### Objects and operators

-What makes R very powerful is that you can store results as “objects”
+What makes R very powerful is that you can store results as "objects"

 ``` r
 x <- 5
 y <- 10
 ```

 If you look at the `Environment` panel in your RStudio session, you can see that these numbers are stored in memory.

-Then you can do operations with them, the same way you would do with
+Then you can do operations with them, the same way you would do with numbers:
-numbers:

 ``` r
 x * y